mudetz/rcvrp/README.md

   (Default = 256).
 - `THREADS`: Sets how many threads will be used during the execution.
 (Default = OS detected).
+- `CAPACITY`: Sets the maximum capacity of each vehicle.
+0 means infinite capacity for each.
+(Default = 0).

 ## Removal